 German fans still recovering from the team’s failure to advance at WC 2018 should return to watching Die Mannschaft.
 It is a nicely crafted love letter to Joachim Löw and the 2014 German National Team.
 It is a tribute to German football, showing everything the German Federation (DFB) did to optimize the team to win WC 2014.

 No words can adequately describe the courage and madness in fighting a government’s violence against its people.
 To understand this, you must watch it unfold.
-See how football fans influenced the 2013 Gezi protest in Turkey.
+To see how football fans influenced the 2013 Gezi protest in Turkey, watch a few videos as the protests began.
+And then watch Istanbul United.
+And then watch Ayaktakimi.

 As sports fans, we should all thank Director Benjamin Best for his investigative journalism.
 We like to think that the games on which we spend so much time, money, and emotion, are equally true to us, the fans and supporters.